One of my favorite quotes from the movie The Matrix:

 Spoon boy: Then you’ll see, that it is not the spoon that bends, it is only yourself.

 If you’re familiar with The Matrix, you will understand that Neo’s realization of the spoon’s non-existence is crucial to his understanding that he cannot maneuver The Matrix by concentrating on an object and trying to change it.
-How can he change what doesn’t exist?
-Therefore, he must only change himself.
-Since it is all in his head, he needs to look inside himself (yes, it’s in there people- everything you need) in order to bring about change.
+How can he change what doesn’t actually exist?
+Therefore, he must change himself by looking inside himself (yes, it’s in there people- everything you need) in order to bring about change.

 For the serial dieter, disordered eater, or person who has spent a lifetime in some sort of a struggle with their weight, their weight has become the spoon they are trying to no avail to bend.
 If weight loss and physical fitness were simply a black and white matter of calorie counting and fat-burning exercise, as most of the world would have you believe, there wouldn’t be the magnitude of individuals struggling with weight issues.
 The weight is merely a symptom of something bigger going on in the mind.
 Free your mind from what’s blocking it and the body will follow.
 It’s been my experience that a person who has a lifetime’s worth of weight or body image issues is generally blocked by feelings of insecurity and an inability to love themselves as they are.
 Merely putting them on a diet and exercise program is like slapping a bandage on a gaping wound.
 It may stop the bleeding for awhile, but it’s not going to solve the problem long term.